Elektrobank/frontend-nanodegree-arcade-game/README.md

 # Description

 This is a Frogger-style arcade game written in Javascript for play in most browsers.
 The goal is to move your character forward towards the water without getting hit by the enemy bugs.
+If you are hit by an enemy bug, you lose, and the game restarts.

 # Installation